lukasz-tuz/esphome-gui/README.md

 Essentially, this would be a replacement and/or supplement for ESPHome's rendering engine.
 Where is that component now, see for yourself 😬.

+There's a lot of activity around ESPHome and `lvgl` going on as of late, especially `@clydebarrow`'s work on building [`lvgl` component](https://github.com/clydebarrow/esphome/tree/lvgl).
+To avoid excessive overlap and not-invented-here syndrome, I'm starting to shift towards re-using his work there.
+Hopefully, we'll just merge it all together and have a single component in ESPHome 🤞🏻.

 ## Known Issues

 1. Weird things happen when display rotation is enabled.